Crymfox/phone-backup-powershell/README.md

-# Phone Photo Backup Script
+# Phone to Backup Directory Sync Script

 ## Overview

-This PowerShell script automates the process of copying photos from a connected phone to a backup directory on your computer.
-The photos are organized by year and month based on their last modified date.
-The script efficiently handles large numbers of files and avoids re-copying existing files to save time and resources.
+This PowerShell script automates the process of copying photos from your phone's `DCIM/Camera` directory to a backup directory on your computer.
+The script organizes the photos by year and month based on the last modified date.
+It is designed to handle large numbers of files and folders and includes optimizations for managing the loading of files via MTP (Media Transfer Protocol).

 ## Features

-- **Automatic Directory Creation:** Automatically creates directories for each year and month if they do not exist.
+- **File Synchronization**: Copies only new or modified files from your phone to the backup directory.
+- **Organized Storage**: Automatically organizes photos into folders by year and month.
-- **Efficient File Copying:** Uses an index to avoid copying files that already exist in the destination directory, improving performance for large backups.
+- **Efficient Indexing**: Utilizes an index of existing files to avoid duplicate copies.
-- **Recursive Folder Handling:** Copies files from nested directories on the phone.
-- **Error Handling:** Provides informative error messages if the phone is not connected or directories are not found.
+- **Iterative Directory Traversal**: Uses an iterative approach to process directories, avoiding the pitfalls of recursion with large file sets.
+- **MTP Buffering**: The script attempts to optimize the loading of files over MTP by buffering a specified number of files during the transfer process.

 ## Prerequisites

+- PowerShell 5.0 or higher
-- A Windows computer with PowerShell installed.
+- A Windows PC with MTP support
-- Your phone connected to the computer and recognized in "This PC" (Windows Explorer).
-- Ensure the phone's file transfer mode is enabled (usually MTP mode).

-## Script Details

-### Functions

-- `Create-Dir($path)`: Creates a directory if it does not exist.
-- `Get-SubFolder($parentDir, $subPath)`: Retrieves a subfolder within the parent directory.
-- `Get-PhoneMainDir($phoneName)`: Finds the root directory of the phone in "This PC".
-- `Get-FullPathOfMtpDir($mtpDir)`: Constructs the full path of an MTP directory.
-- `Get-ExistingFilesIndex($destDirPath)`: Creates an index of existing files in the destination directory.
-- `Check-IfItemExists($existingFilesIndex, $itemName)`: Checks if a file exists in the destination directory using the index.
-- `Copy-FromPhoneSource-ToBackup($sourceMtpDir, $destDirPath, $existingFilesIndex)`: Copies files from the phone to the backup directory, utilizing the index to skip existing files.
+- A USB connection between your phone and PC
+- Enable developer mode on your phone and ensure USB debugging is active.

 ## Usage